vnphanquang/pq-typewriterjs/README.md

 # Bugs?
 Ideas?

-Please do let me know if you found a bug.
+Please do let me know if you find a bug.
 Comment on codepen, open an issue on github, include stack trace & steps to get to the error, ...
 Anything is much appreciated.

 Likewise, any contribution or idea is incredibly valuable.
 Thank you.

+# Behind the Scenes